 Vacuum infiltration is another highly efficient method of gene transformation.
 It can be carried out even when the plant is in the form of a seed which ensures a 100 per cent result.
 It can be used on a large scale of plant population without the cost of raising them and ensure a 100 per cent transformed plant.
 It is equally efficient in cases of monocot and dicot plants.

-CASE STUDY
+CASE STUDIES

 In an elaborate experiment conducted by scientists to study the function of a specific gene for plant development and resistance against certain strains, Arabidopsis thaliana, a model organism was chosen.
 A TRV-based vector for gene silencing was employed and gene expression was analysed.
 The vector was designed to carry a fragment of the target gene in an inverted repeat orientation.
 It also had a reporter gene in the form of Green Fluorescent Protein (GFP) which could indicate the effects of gene silencing and act as a marker for the same.